Back to All Events

 Topics include:

-Therapist self-care and sustainability when doing suicide work
+• Therapist self-care and sustainability when working with dynamics of the suicide

 This 11-hour course includes 6 hours in suicide risk assessment and intervention.
 It is offered through an ASWB ACE-approved provider.
 Participants are responsible for confirming that the content meets their state’s suicide training requirements.